offconvex/offconvex.github.io/_posts/2015-07-11-word-embeddings-2.md

 # Basics

-Post are written in markdown.
+Posts are written in markdown.
 The variant of markdown we use is called 'kramdown'.
 Here is a [quick reference](http://kramdown.gettalong.org/quickref.html).
 What you just saw was the syntax for a hyperlink in markdown.

 You can include an image like this: